mongodb-partners/Microservice_Application_with_MongoDBAtlas_AWSCDK_APIGW_Lambda/README.md

       b)	Cognito User Pool for API Authentication

-      c)	Lambda function that will create a database and insert dummy data and return document count
+      c)	Lambda function that will create a database , insert dummy data and return document count

       d)	API Gateway backed by the lambda function created above